1Crazymoney/grant-program/applications/MemeFlateLtd.md

 The MemeFlate team currently comprises of the CEO/Team leader and 1 solidity/react developer

+Roche dixon (CEO)

-Roche dixon has over 6 years experince in managing his own catering company and with in running his own busnniess has gain a plethora of skills and knowledge to aid the project in it development from App and Web Design to Graphic Design, Customer Services, People Management, Marketing, Booking keeping, and Networking.
-He has also contributed the most to the project in terms of self financing, projects ecosystem structure and over all direction.
+has over 6 years experince in managing his own catering company and with in running his own busnniess has gain a plethora of skills and knowledge to aid the project in it development from App and Web Design to Graphic Design, Customer Services, People Management, Marketing, Booking keeping, and Networking.
+He has also contributed the most to the project in terms of financing, projects ecosystem structure and over all look and direction.

 Mark the Dev

 Started working as the Project First and only solidity smart contract builder and has over 2 years experiance in TypeScript/react.js/next.js/node.js and truffle and has building a long lits of projects tokens, web3 Dapps and games.

-## Tokens
+##  BSC Tokens

-MemeFlate $MFLATE (Native Token) - DeFi- Holder Tax voting - 7,200 holders
+MemeFlate $MFLATE (Native Token) - DeFi - Holder Tax voting - 7,200 holders

-$MFlateable $MTF (Second Token) - BNB & $MFlate Rewards- Auto liquidity - Adjustable Tax- 765 Holders
+$MFlateable $MTF (Second Token) - BNB & $MFlate Rewards - Auto liquidity - Adjustable Tax - 765 Holders

 DirtLife_TM (NFT-Staking Reward Token) - 0 tax - Claim From staking NFTs - GameFi - Auto Liquidity

+DirtLife ' I Do Dirt ' NFTs (MemeFlates NFT collection) - integrated with XP.Network cross chain bridge.

 ## Dapps